 The Studio Ghibli Museum

 Did you know that Studio Ghibli also has its very own museum?
 Well they do, and from the looks of it, it’s a pretty cool place to be.
 Located in Mitaka, Tokyo, the museum promises to make all of your Studio Ghibli dreams come true.
-Unfortunately I haven’t actually been there myself, but you can read all about it over here.
+Unfortunately I haven’t actually been there myself, but you can learn all about getting tickets right here.